-- 1. The shifting baseline syndrome; - 2.
-The failure to recognize the importance of the salmon's strong attachment to place; - 3.
-The focus on production of commodities; and - 4.
+- 1. The focus on production of commodities; - 2.
+The shifting baseline syndrome; - 3.
+The failure to recognize the importance of the salmon's strong attachment to place; and - 4.
 The fragmented management of wild salmon-sustaining ecosystems.

-These activities and the behaviors that normalize them will also be impediments to the adoption of the alternative conceptual foundation.
+These activities and the behaviors that normalize them are impediments to the adoption of the alternative conceptual foundation.
 We have all heard the justification for continuing these long-standing practices: "Well we have always done it that way."